Skip to content

 The Landlord Database

 The Bill also includes a provision for a national landlord database.
 Tenants will be able to search this database to check whether landlords have complied with legal obligations.
+The database is designed to help landlords understand their legal obligations and ensure compliance.
 The Secretary of State can, by regulations, specify what information in the database is to be available to the public (Councils also get access).

 Details such as gas safety certificates, EPCs, and EICRs may be included, as well as any convictions or civil penalties.
 Failure to comply with the database requirements could result in civil penalties of up to £7,000, with prosecution also possible for more serious breaches.